 There may be a few steps that are necessary before breast lift surgery.
 This may vary from one person to another depending on health history, current medications and supplements, lifestyle, and the findings of our examination.
 Some patients may need to have bloodwork or a mammogram done.
 Some may need to change certain medications or stop taking certain supplements.
 In general, significant life changes are rarely needed.
 Our patients also receive detailed pre-operative instructions to follow in the days leading up to their surgery, such as not smoking and limiting alcohol intake.

-The breast lift operation is performed under general anesthesia or heavy sedation combined with a local anesthetic.
 Every woman has different patterns of sagging in her breasts.
 The larger the degree of sagging, the wider the base of the breasts becomes.
 This usually makes the breasts the most flattened, as well.
 Dr. Hunsaker uses three incision patterns for this procedure, depending on your unique needs:

-- Areola incision - Also called a small-incision mastopexy, a donut-shaped incision is made around the areola.
+Also called a small-incision mastopexy, a donut-shaped incision is made around the areola.
 This method creates minimal visible scarring but is only appropriate for women with minimal sagging who don’t need much excess skin removed.

-- Lollipop incision - This incision circles the areola and then drops straight down, ending at the breast crease.
+This incision circles the areola and then drops straight down, ending at the breast crease.
 This method allows for moderate removal of excess skin and fat.